Operations Analytics

 Mark Brennan, Aditi Mheta, and Justin Steil.
 2022.
 “In harm’s way?
 The effect of disasters on the magnitude and location of Low-Income Housing Tax Credit allocations.”
 Journal of Policy Analysis and Management.
 41 (2), 486-514

 Housing planners should expect inventory turnover in the form of evictions–especially in expensive areas–to spike after disasters, a causal analysis of nationwide panel data shows.
-This was covered by the Associated Press, Urban Institute, and the Connecticut Mirror.
+This was covered by the Associated Press, Urban Institute, Bloomberg, and the Connecticut Mirror.

 Mark Brennan, Tanaya Srini, Justin Steil, Miho Mazereeuw, Larisa Ovalles.
 2022.
 “A perfect storm?
 Disasters and evictions.”
 Housing Policy Debates.32 (1), 52-83.